Mvrcus97/LocationService/README.md

 to create text files containing the basic authentication credentials for the APIs.
 The text files should be called loginSms and loginCoverage, containing two lines.
 The first line should be the username, and the second line should be the corresponding password.
 Some additional information about the clients:

-CoverageAreaInvoker
+CoverageAreaInvoker<br>
     - Update the position of a given msisdn (only make calls to the API if more than 10sec from last call of given number)
     - Misc. methods of returning information received from the CoverageArea2 API.
-Such as getLocation().
+Such as getLocation().</br>

-SmsInvoker
+SmsInvoker<br>
-    - Send a custom String to the given msisdn.
+    - Send a custom String to the given msisdn. </br>